hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 While we were using *AnnotationDbi* to query the Ensembl database, `AnnotationHub` and/or `ensembldb` package can also be quite helpful for extracting or filtering content from the database.
 Nice documentation for using [`AnnotationHub`](https://github.com/hbctraining/Training-modules/blob/master/DGE-functional-analysis/lessons/AnnotationHub.md) and [`ensembldb`](https://bioconductor.org/packages/release/bioc/vignettes/ensembldb/inst/doc/ensembldb.html) is available for more complex queries.

 > **NOTE:** If using the previous genome build for human (GRCh37/hg19), the *annotables* package is a super easy annotation package to use.
 It is not updated frequently, so it's not great for getting the most up-to-date information for the current builds and does not have information for other organisms than human and mouse.
-However, it's super easy to use:
 >
 >```r
 ># Load library
 >library(annotables)
 >
 ># Access previous build of annotations
->grch37
+>grch38
 >```

 Many of the annotation packages have much more information than what we need for functional analysis, and we will be the information extracted mainly just for gene ID conversion for the different tools that we use.
 However, it's good to know the capabilities of the tools we use, and we encourage greater exploration of these packages as you become more familiar with them.